KwatMDPhD/how_to_medicine/README.md

 "Do you have any questions, concerns, or anything else that we can help you with?"

-"If anyting comes up please let us know."
+"If anyting comes up, let us know."

 Tell the patient what is next.